 CommunityCare's Oklahoma roots run deep as the managed care organization owned and operated by Saint Francis Hospital (founded 1960) and St. John Medical Center (founded 1926).

-CommunityCare HMO was the first of its kind in Tulsa.
-As the policies and procedures for CommunityCare HMO were developed, it began to make good business sense to merge Saint Francis' HealthFirst PPO with St. John’s CompMed PPO.
+CommunityCare HMO was the first of its kind in Tulsa and had 30 employees located at 4720 S. Harvard.
+As the policies and procedures for CommunityCare HMO were developed, it began to make good business sense to merge Saint Francis' HealthFirst PPO with St. John's CompMed.
 As a result of the merger, Preferred CommunityChoice PPO became operational in April 1994.

 The first HMO employer contract with The Hardesty Companies was written on June 1, 1994.
-In July 1994, the State of Oklahoma offered CommunityCare HMO as one of the choices to State employees in the Tulsa area.
+In July 1994 the State of Oklahoma offered CommunityCare HMO as one of the choices to the state employees in the Tulsa area.
 Later that year, employees from Saint Francis and St. John were offered CommunityCare HMO or Preferred CommunityChoice PPO.

 In October 1996, we ventured into the Worker's Compensation arena with our own Worker's Comp PPO network and a Certified Workplace Medical Plan called WorkNet of Oklahoma.